Henley Festival to stay put on Regatta site

 But a decision was made to move to a cheaper site further along the River Thames because of failing profits.

-Festival director Stuart Collins said: "We're delighted both sides have come to an agreement.
+Festival director Stewart Collins said: "We're delighted both sides have come to an agreement.

 "There was a strong feeling from our supporters that the site should remain in the same place - many were feeling terribly sad at the prospect of it moving to another location."